13 Things Insanely Successful People Do That Most Ignore

 Delegating most of the tasks

 Asking, “How can I do this work?”, and “How this work can be done” are not only two separate statements, but also two different approaches.
 Here the focus of intelligent and successful people is to take off the element ‘I’ and delegate the work as much as possible.
-However, this doesn’t mean that such personnel tend to lose control.
+However, this doesn’t mean that such personnel tends to lose control.
 The fact is, they never experience any control issues, neither practice micro-management.

 Accessing things only once